skishore23/ranger/README.md

 This makes Ranger feel closer to a **build system or debugger** than to a black-box chatbot.

+`ranger/scenario.py` drives those commands by replaying entries from `.ranger/<domain>.db` and rehydrating the provenance captured by `core.provenance`.
+Because every snapshot and capability write is recorded, audits become a matter of querying evidence rather than reproducing a flaky chat transcript.

 ---

 ## Repository Layout

 This repo is organized into a few layers:

-* `core/` – the engine: State, Snapshot, planner, runners, plan builder, LLM provider wiring.
+- `core/` – the engine: State snapshots, planner, runners, merge logic, provenance tracking, validation, and visualization support.
-* `ranger/` – CLI entry points and developer tooling.
+- `ranger/` – CLI entry points plus tooling for tracing, visualization, and scaffolding.
-* `agents/` – example agents (test-writer, deep research, etc.) built on top of the engine.
+- `agents/` – sample agents (test-writer, deep research) that show how to pair plans with runtime facades.
-* `regions/`, `topology/`, `studio/` – experiments around guard regions, topology primitives, and UI (subject to change).
+- `regions/` – memory and provider bindings (SQLite memory, OpenAI LLM, etc.) that you can register inside runtimes.
+- `topology/` – attesters, packers, planners, and registries that build the execution graph from declared capabilities.
+- `studio/` – experimental UI + topology builder tooling.
-* `docs/` – reference documentation and longer guides.
+- `docs/` – API and agent guides.
-* `tests/` – unit/integration tests for the engine and example agents.
+- `tests/` – unit and integration coverage for engine, runners, and bundled agents.

-You can depend only on `core/` + `ranger/` if you just want the engine; the contents of `agents/` are examples / recipes.
+Depending only on `core/` + `ranger/` gives you the execution engine and CLI; `agents/` and `regions/` stay optional reference implementations.

 ---